 We offer MHFA training classes that our open to the public for a nominal fee as well as classes for independent organizations/companies/schools.

 MHFA Trainings- Open to the Public Classes

 For organizations/companies/schools interested in setting up a MHFA training at their site, fill out this MHFA Event Form.
 Questions?
 Contact 630-646-5158 or email@example.com.

 The Mental Health First Aid talk show is a pre-recorded 30-minute show on mental health topics.
 The show discusses current mental/behavioral health topics and treatment.
 Learn more about Mental Health First Aid in this YouTube video series.

 Many people ask how they can become a MHFA instructor.
 The Linden Oaks Behavioral Health team is one of the first organizations in the Midwest trained to teach Mental Health First Aid.
 As trainers, our goal is to make responding to a mental health crisis as common as using CPR in a cardiac emergency.

 The MHFA Consortium is comprised of organizations that have designated specific employees to be MHFA instructors.

 For more information on becoming a Mental Health First Aid consortium instructor, call at 630-646-5154 or firstname.lastname@example.org.

 MHFA Calendar- Open to the Public Classes

-Due to Covid-19 Edward-Elmhurst has suspended all group activities for the foreseeable future
+Due to Covid-19 Edward-Elmhurst has suspended all in-person group activities for the foreseeable future.